purs-nix/purs-nix/docs/main.md

   , json-errors ? false
   }
   ```

+- `nodejs`: The Node.js package to use.
+- `purescript`: The PureScript package to use.

 ## purs-nix (command)
 Just run `purs-nix` (no argument) to see the documentation for the `purs-nix` command in your project.